polyactis/pegaflow/README.md

 # Pegasus Workflow Management System Python3 API
 Pegaflow is a package of the Python3 APIs for Pegasus WMS (http://pegasus.isi.edu/).
 Pegasus(<5.0) offers Python2 support only.
 Pegasus allows a developer to connect dependent computing jobs into a DAG (Directed Acyclic Graph) and run jobs according to the dependency.

-Pegaflow also contains an extra class, Workflow.py, for users to inherit and write Pegasus workflows in an Object-oriented way.
+One key difference from the official Pegasus Python APIs, Pegaflow offers an extra class, Workflow.py, for users to inherit and write Pegasus workflows in an Object-oriented way.
 It significantly reduces the amount of coding in writing a Pegasus workflow.

 Pegasus jobs do NOT support UNIX pipes. [pegaflow/shell/pipeCommandOutput2File.sh](pegaflow/shell/pipeCommandOutput2File.sh) is offered to redirect the output (stdout) of a program to a file. shell/ contains a few other useful shell scripts.